 Help Us Make a Difference

-The weekly meal services and hampers provided by One Meal, as well as the One Meal Medical and Pathways programs directly benefit the lives of many of Sydney’s less fortunate.
+The weekly meal services and hampers provided by One Meal, as well as our street level first aid programs directly benefit the lives of many of Sydney’s less fortunate.

-One Meal also accepts food donations and would be happy to be beneficiary of your Fundraiser, read on for more information.
+We also appreciate food donations (perishables subject to strict food safety requirements) and would love to be beneficiary of your Fundraiser.
+Please read on for more information.

 Please remember… Your support will Make a Difference !